scala/scala3/docs/docs/reference/enums/desugarEnums.md

 The desugaring rules imply that class cases are mapped to case classes, and singleton cases are mapped to `val` definitions.

-There are eight desugaring rules.
+There are nine desugaring rules.
 Rule (1) desugar enum definitions.
 Rules (2) and (3) desugar simple cases.
 Rules (4) to (6) define extends clauses for cases that are missing them.
-Rules (7) and (8) define how such cases with extends clauses map into case classes or vals.
+Rules (7) to (9) define how such cases with extends clauses map into case classes or vals.

 1. An `enum` definition